 ACC employees are eligible for up to two hours of Administrative Leave per shot in order to get their first and second COVID vaccination as well as their booster.
 Employees must make arrangements with their supervisors and record it as Administrative Leave.

 Employees who previously used personal/sick leave for their COVID-19 vaccine will have an opportunity to reclassify their leave to Administrative Leave.

 The college hosts a series of COVID-19 vaccination clinics at campuses districtwide.
 To view the schedule, visit the COVID-19 Vaccinations web page.

 No. That is health information and the College does not require that an employee or student report having received a vaccine.

-The current return to work date for all employees is Monday, September 13.
-However, due to business operations some employees will be asked to return before that date and others may work a hybrid schedule.
 Supervisors are responsible for determining the work schedule.
 Circumstances are constantly changing and so, employees will be advised of any changes.
 Employees should contact their supervisor for guidance.